bighappyface/drupal-cloud-tutorial/README.md

 A cloud account is **not** required.
 A local virtual machine, remote virtual machine, or even dedicated physical server can be used.
 This tutorial focuses more on automation, deployment, and development paradigms; however, DBaaS and other cloud-related services are used for demonstration.

-If you do not have a cloud account it is [free to sign for the Rackspace Cloud](https://cart.rackspace.com/cloud/).
+If you do not have a cloud account it is [free to sign up for the Rackspace Cloud](https://cart.rackspace.com/cloud/).

 ## Tools and components used